Meet your Care Team

 Yes, ketamine was originally approved as an anesthetic by the FDA in 1970.
 It’s known for its safety profile, especially because it doesn’t suppress breathing like other anesthetics.
 While it has anesthetic properties, it’s used in much lower doses in the context of KAT, aiming for its psychoactive and transformative effects.

 Odyssey’s approach to KAT is a comprehensive, multi-phase experience.
-It begins with a thorough assessment, followed by a preparation phase, personalized counseling, and integration guidance.
-This holistic approach ensures patients not only undergo the ketamine session but are well-prepared beforehand and receive ample support afterward.
-Their program emphasizes setting clear intentions and integrating the insights from the sessions into daily life.
+It begins with a thorough assessment, followed by a preparation phase, personalized counselling, and integration guidance.
+This holistic approach ensures patients not only undergo the ketamine session but are well-prepared beforehand and receive ample support afterwards.
+The treatment emphasizes setting clear intentions and integrating the insights from the sessions into daily life.

 Preparation is a key part of the Odyssey experience.
-In the Preparation phase you’ll meet one-on-one with a therapist or counselor.
+In the Preparation phase, you’ll meet one-on-one with a psychedelically-aware counsellor.
 This session will help you explore your personal history, current needs, and set a clear intention for the experience.
 Reflecting on what you want to achieve and discussing potential goals is crucial.

-During a session, you’ll be administered a dose of intramuscular (IM) ketamine in a comfortable setting with eye-covering, blanket, and music.
+During a session, you’ll be administered a dose of intramuscular (IM) ketamine in a comfortable setting with eye-covering, blanket, and music to support your experience.
 A non-ordinary state of consciousness will ensue, when you may experience altered perceptions, revisit memories, or have introspective insights.
 You are in a safe, controlled environment with medical professionals to guide and monitor you.

 This is the time to understand and assimilate the insights and emotions from the session, ensuring they contribute positively to your ongoing life journey.
 The emphasis is on taking concrete actions that resonate with the insights you gained, promoting lasting change.